-Naomi is the co-founder of The Editorial Hub and she has provided professional services in the publishing industry since 2004.
+Naomi is co-founder of The Editorial Hub and has provided professional services in the publishing industry since 2004.

-Working alongside her co-founder Stephanie, her personal goal is to provide an exceptional customer service and experience to all of their clients.
+Working alongside her co-founder, Stephanie Sacharov, her personal goal is to provide an exceptional customer service and experience to all clients.

-Her strong people skills come as a result of her working as a trained staff nurse, which eventually moved her into a new career path when she joined the Pharmaceutical Industry.
-This shift in direction took her into a sales role where she became passionate about customer services and delivery; and where she learnt a wide variety of skills.
+Her strong people skills come as a result of her working as a trained staff nurse, which eventually moved her into a new career path when she joined the pharmaceutical industry.
+This shift in direction took her into a sales role where she became passionate about customer service and delivery.

-‘To listen is to learn’ has become a primary focus for her as she helps develop and maintain new and existing clients.
-Her medical background and time in “Pharma” led her to explore research and ultimately into publishing, which is an area she is firmly staying in.
+‘To listen is to learn’ is her primary focus, as she develops her skills and helps support new and existing clients.
+Her medical background and time in “Pharma” encouraged her to explore research and, ultimately, led her into publishing - an area where she is firmly remaining.

-Stephanie is the co-founder of The Editorial Hub which was established in 2014 and she is jointly responsible for the day to day running of the business and managing new accounts.
+Stephanie is the co-founder of The Editorial Hub and she is jointly responsible for the day-to-day running of the business and managing new accounts.

-With a background in training, it was an obvious area for her to develop into and, with a passion for research and the sharing of knowledge to a worldwide audience, she moved into publishing and she is now fully committed to working on processes that ensures the quality of published articles is not compromised by bad practices.
+With a background in training, a passion for research and a commitment to the sharing of knowledge to a worldwide audience, Stephanie has always been drawn to publishing.
+She is fully committed to working on processes that ensure the quality of published articles is not compromised by bad practices.

 Stephanie started freelancing for Oxford University Press (OUP) before being invited to work as part of their in-house journals team.
 She still has a close relationship with OUP and is often called upon to take on some of their more complicated journals.